-- Pre-packaged hardware and software products, usually designed to program specific functions, are expected to grow at a 20% AAGR, from \$570 million in 1986 to \$1.4 billion in 1991. - As in other vertical markets, turnkey systems vendors to the federal government provide the entire system, including applications software and special peripherals, installation of the system, training of client personnel to operate it, and provision of service during the warranty period. - Federal agencies are developing interest in a wide range of packaged systems. - Defense groups in both DoD and DoE actively support the application of computers in aerospace, weapons, vehicles, and hazardous product facilities.
+Prepackaged hardware and software products, usually designed to program specific functions, are expected to grow at a 9% AAGR, from \$388 million in 1987 to \$590 million in 1992.

+As in other vertical markets, turnkey systems vendors to the federal government provide the entire system, including applications software and special peripherals, installation of the system, training of client personnel to operate it, and provision of service during the warranty period.

+Federal agencies are developing interest in a wide range of packaged systems.

+Defense groups in both DoD and DoE actively support the application of computers in aerospace, weapons, vehicles, and hazardous product facilities.

-- The Defense Department is particularly interested in computer-based trainers and simulators for electronic-device maintenance, including use of videotapes and videodisks. - All agencies are looking for improved graphics generation and automated mapping applications to produce master drawing files for ships and output for tactical reconnaisance missions and intelligence applications. - Cargo and transport scheduling systems, similar to those for industrial truck and ship dispatching, are directly applicable to the needs of a number of agencies.
+The Defense Department is particularly interested in computer-based trainers and simulators for electronic-device maintenance, including use of videotapes and videodisks.

+All agencies are looking for improved graphics generation and automated mapping applications that produce master drawing files for ships and output for tactical reconnaissance missions and intelligence applications.

-E. DEMOGRAPHIC ANALYSIS
+Cargo and transport scheduling systems, similar to those for industrial truck and ship dispatching, are directly applicable to the needs of a number of agencies.

+E

+Demographic Analysis

-- Exhibit II-5 depicts characteristics of the federal government segment and the defense and civil sectors.
-As noted earlier, this segment is best characterized by its sheer size in terms of space occupied, number of employees, and number of computers. - In addition to the large, well-populated facilities in the greater Washington, D.C. area, the federal government has established a number of large service centers or enclaves in major cities as well as large military installations.
-All of these employ substantial ADP capability but use contractor support for overloads and major hardware and software improvements, - The largest concentrations of ADPE and supporting IT workforce are associated with defense, intelligence, citizen services, revenue services, and enforcement.
+Exhibit II-5 depicts characteristics of the federal government segment and the defense and civil sectors.
+As noted earlier, this segment is best characterized by its sheer size in terms of space occupied, number of employees, and number of computers.

+In addition to the large, well-populated facilities in the greater Washington, D.C. area, the federal government has established a number of large service centers or enclaves in major cities as well as large military installations.
+All of these centers employ substantial ADP capability but use contractor support for overloads and major hardware and software improvements.

+The largest concentrations of ADPE and its supporting IT workforce are associated with defense, intelligence, citizen services, revenue services, and enforcement.